CloudMaege/PYPKG-GitUtils/README.md

 }
 ```

-<br>
+<br><br>

-__Optional Verbose Class Constructor Argument:__

-When instantiating the class an optional `verbose` argument can be provided.
+> :spiral_notepad: &nbsp;[__Optional Verbose Class Constructor Argument:__](Note) <br> When instantiating the class an optional `verbose` argument can be provided.
 The argument expects a bool value of either `True` or `False`.
 By default verbose is set to False.
-If `verbose=True` is passed during object instantiation, then debug mode is turned on allowing the class to output DEBUG, INFO, and WARNING messages to stdout, and ERROR messages to stderr.
+If `verbose=True` is passed during object instantiation, then debug mode is turned on allowing the class to output DEBUG, INFO, and WARNING messages to stdout, and ERROR messages to stderr.repositories.

+<br>

 ```python
 from cloudmage-gitutils import GitHubAPI